Sabbir45ali/Jharkhand-Govt/README.md

 The Jharkhand Government project showcase website is designed to .
 Some key features include:

-- Feature 1
+- Show case of projects
-- Feature 2
+- E-Commerce website for projects
 - ...

 ### Technologies Used